jpouellet/ticketng/README.md

 Turns out, that script had a silent limitation of never letting anybody with a ticket number above 256 win.
 Perhaps there was an implicit assumption that the FreeBSD foundation wouldn't ever have that many donors or something?
-Idk.
+At the closing ceremony this year the slides said there were 283 people, so I don't think that's necessarily a safe assumption.

 So, I rewrote it the way I'd imagine a real OpenBSD person would.